gabolsgabs/DALI/README.md

 The code, denoted as **dali_code**, for reading and working with dali_data.
 It is stored in this repository and presented as a python package.
 Dali_code has its own versions controlled by this github.
+The release and stable versions can be found at [pypi](https://pypi.org/project/DALI-dataset/).

 repository<br>
 ├── code<br>